Active Semantic Perception: Methods

-for computing the entropy $\text{H}(Y_{k+1} \mid x, G)$ we also need to model the uncertainty in this observation.
-Again, unlike a NeRF where we can compute both the image and its variance using the rendering equation \cite{siming2024active}, we need to capture the uncertainty in the observations $Y(G, x)$.
-To do so, we perturb the nodes in $G$ and modify their locations, let these perturbations denoted by $\e$.
-Perturbations are chosen to be consistent with respect to the size of the nodes in the graph, e.g., objects are perturbed within the room (which is their parent node).
-This allows us to compute \beq{ p(y_{k+1} \mid x, G) = \frac{1}{N} \sum_{i=1}^N \delta \rbr{y_{k+1} - Y(G, x, \e^{(i)})}, } for the observations synthesized from these perturbed scene graphs $Y(G, x, \e^{(i)})$.
+We next model the uncertainty of this observation to compute the entropy $\text{H}(Y_{k+1} \mid x, G)$. \footnote{This is easy to do in a NeRF where we can compute both the image and its variance using the rendering equation \cite{siming2024active}.} We perturb the nodes of $G$ to modify their locations.
+Let these perturbations be denoted by $\e$.
+Perturbations are chosen to be consistent with the sizes of nodes, e.g., objects are perturbed within the room (their parent node).
+This allows us to compute \beq{ p(Y_{k+1} \mid x, G) = \frac{1}{N} \sum_{i=1}^N \delta \rbr{Y_{k+1} - Y(G, x, \e^{(i)})}, } for observations $Y(G, x, \e^{(i)})$ from perturbed scene graphs.
 This distribution can now be used to compute $\text{H}(Y_{k+1} \mid x, G)$.
+To capture scene uncertainty at multiple semantic levels, we compute the information gains separately for ``object'' nodes and ``room'' nodes, and combine them into a single score for each viewpoint $x$.
+To prioritize nearby regions, we add a penalty for the travel distance.
+The final score is \beq{ \text{I}(x) = \text{I}_{\text{object}}(x) +\l_r \text{I}_{\text{room}}(x) - \l_d d. } where $d$ is the Euclidean distance between $x$ and the robot's current position. \footnote{When computing information gain for rooms, we include only the dominant room nodes (those containing most objects in the observation) rather than all room nodes.
+This avoids selecting viewpoints at the boundary between two rooms.}

-In our implementation, to capture the scene at multiple semantic levels, we compute information gain separately for ``object'' nodes and ``room'' nodes with the total information gain for a viewpoint $x$ given by \beq{ \text{I}(x) = \text{I}_{\text{object}}(x) +\lambda \text{I}_{\text{room}}(x). } We also include only the dominant room nodes (those containing most objects in the observation) rather than all room nodes.
-This avoids selecting viewpoints at the boundary between two rooms.
+In practice, some viewpoints that are highly informative under the completed scene graph may not be physically reachable in the occupancy map, e.g., narrow corridors could be blocked due to mapping errors.
+To account for this, we first select the top-$k$ viewpoints according to \cref{eq:ig}.
+For each candidate, we plan a path in the occupancy grid and redefine the putative viewpoint as the farthest reachable point along the planned path that faces the original target region.
+We recompute the information gain at this new viewpoint and use it to re-rank the original candidates.
+The target region itself is not changed during this procedure. \footnote{This was a useful heuristic: for highly informative target views, the robot might discover a more accurate map and thereby find a viable path to the target as it traverses to this high-scoring intermediate view.}